Piracy in the Atlantic World: A General History of the Pyrates

-Pirates as the anti-Hero
+Pirates as the anti-hero

-Pirates were not members of society; they were outside the social norms that would allow Buccaneers and Privateers to remain within the infrastructure of a society.
+Pirates were not members of society; they operated outside the social norms that allowed buccaneers and privateers to remain within the infrastructure of a society.
 The key reason they cannot be grouped with any social order is because they embraced terror, and particularly as Marcus Rediker phrased it, "a terror of the strong against the weak."
-The historian Hans Turley used the phrase "Hostis Humani Generis," translated as the enemy of all mankind, to provide an image of pirates.
-Pirates have thus become the "antiheroes" of history, and this they did so consciously.
-Eventually the governments of the known world would make villains of these sea raiders calling them "blood lusting monsters," whose sole purpose was "destroying the social order."
+Historian Hans Turley used the phrase Hostis Humani Generis (enemy of all mankind) to describe pirates.
+Pirates became the "antiheroes" of history, and they did so consciously.
+Eventually the governments of the known world made villains of these sea raiders, calling them "blood lusting monsters," whose sole purpose was "destroying the social order."

-The pirate would attack every element of the modern society to form his own identity.
-They would attack merchant shipping from any nation, plundering the wealth of the ship, and most of the time sinking or burning a great number who fell into their hands.
+The pirates would attack merchant shipping from any nation, plundering the wealth of the ship, and most of the time sinking or burning a great number who fell into their hands.
 Revenge was sought against merchant captains and officers who were known to have been cruel or unreasonable in the treatment of their crew, often through torture and slow death.
-Not to limit themselves on the amount of wealth available to them, a few pirates would even attack slave ships and slave fortresses on the African coast to take slaves (though generally speaking, pirates would free slaves they encountered), for whom they knew some governments would pay for in gold coin; most notably the Portuguese.
+To avoid limiting themselves on the wealth available to them, a few pirates would even attack slave ships and slave fortresses on the African coast to take slaves (though generally speaking, pirates would free slaves they encountered), for whom they knew some governments would pay for in gold coin; most notably the Portuguese.